hazzanajao/BookingManagerApp/README.md

 # BookingManagerApp

-This project is about developing a Bookmark manager, an application that’s similar to how bookmarking is performed in a browser.
+This project is about the design and development of a Book Manager App, an application that’s similar to how bookmarking is performed in a browser.
 This app will allow you to bookmark URLs and organize them in different folders.
 This project explore knowledge of Relational Database Management (RDBM) design.
 In this project I have used these following frameworks and technologies here below:

 Tools & Technologies :